readdy/readdy_documentation/readdy_documentation/_reactions/conversion.md

 $$ A \overset{k}{\rightarrow} B $$

-Add a conversion reaction to the `system`
+Adding a conversion reaction to the `system` amounts to

 ```python
 system.reactions.add_conversion(name="conv", type_from="A", type_to="B", rate=0.1)